aroccon/TCF36/README.md

 Extended version of MHIT36 for turbulent channel flow.
 Finite-difference code based on the fractional step method.
-Solution of Navier-Stokes equations + phase-field method (ACDI).
+Solution of Navier-Stokes equations + phase-field method (ACDI) + energy equation (passive scalar).

 Time integration, two options:
-- All the terms explicit using RK3 (for both NS + PFM, working)
+- Fully explicit: Euler explicit for ACDI + RK3 for Navier-Stokes and temperature
-- CN for z-diffusive terms and RK3 for the rest of the terms (to be implemented, only skeleton is present), PFM is explicit.
+- Implicit CN for z-diffusive terms of Navier-Stokes equations and RK3 for the rest of the NS terms, RK3 for temperature and Euler explicit for ACDI.
+This latter option is not fully implemented, only the skeleton and the TDMA are present.

 If you use this code, please cite the following work: